 Kanye West soon aligned with Jay Z and Roc-A-Fella Records as a producer.
 After giving Jay a Top 10 hit with the track "Izzo (H.O.V.A.)," Kanye's name began to ring out, and he was soon one of the most in-demand beatsmiths in hip-hop.
 But deep down, Kanye West knew he was a rapper, and after a handful of false starts, he was finally able to persuade the Roc to give him a solo record deal.
 Surviving a near-fatal car crash made Kanye West more determined than ever to become a lyric star, and within two years he had an album in stores.
 The rest, as they say, is music history.

-Kanye West has since become a number of things: A rap superstar with seven studio albums that include The College Dropout, My Beautiful Dark Twisted Fantasy, and The Life of Pablo just to name a few.
+Kanye West has since become a number of things: A rap superstar with seven sterling solo studio albums, including such storied projects like The College Dropout, My Beautiful Dark Twisted Fantasy, and, most recently, The Life of Pablo.
 A legendary music producer.
 A fashion icon with the launch of his fashion clothing line Yeezy.
 A tabloid favorite.
 All of these things together have created one of the most fascinating and influential entertainers of all time.
 (What other artist has grown men believing they can wear kilts and has people dropping $4,000 on a pair of his sneakers?)
 And he's not done yet.
 Today, Complex celebrates the Louis Vuitton Don by recognizing 100 of his greatest records.
-Scroll through to see the list of some of the Best Kanye West Songs ever made.

 Listen this playlist on Apple Music and Spotify.